- Clean Energy Research Group

 Graduate student life

-Graduate classes are small, allowing all students to participate fully and to receive time and attention from their instructors.
-The graduate student community in Political Science at SFU typically consists of 40 to 50 students who are taking classes or working on their program requirements.
+Graduate classes are small, allowing students to participate fully and receive time and attention from their instructors.
+The SFU Political Science graduate student community typically consists of 40 to 50 students who are taking classes or working on their program requirements.

 To take the next step toward your graduate degree in political science, apply now.